kube-hetzner/terraform-hcloud-kube-hetzner/README.md

 <summary>Encryption at rest with HCloud CSI</summary>

-The easiest way to get encrypted volumes working is actually to use the new encryption functionality of hcloud csi itself, see https://github.com/hetznercloud/csi-driver.
+The easiest way to get encrypted volumes working is actually to use the new encryption functionality of hcloud csi itself, see [hetznercloud/csi-driver](https://github.com/hetznercloud/csi-driver).

-For this, you just need to create a secret containing the encryption key
+For this, you just need to create a secret containing the encryption key:

 ```yaml
 apiVersion: v1
 kind: Secret